SoftwareHeritage/swh-deposit/docs/specs/spec-meta-deposit.rst

 Requirements
 ------------

-1. :ref:`Create a metadata-only deposit through a POST request<Create deposit>`
+1. Create a metadata-only deposit through a :ref:`POST request<API-create-deposit>`
 2. It is composed of ONLY one xml metadata file
-3. It MUST comply with :ref:`the metadata requirements<Metadata Requirements>`
+3. It MUST comply with :ref:`the metadata requirements<metadata-requirements>`
 4. It MUST reference an **object** or an **origin** in a deposit tag
 5. The reference SHOULD exist in the SWH archive
 6. The **object** reference MUST be a SWHID on one of the following artifact types:
    - origin
    - snapshot
    - release
    - revision
    - directory
    - content
 7. The SWHID MAY be a `core identifier`_ with or without `qualifiers`_
 8. The SWHID MUST NOT reference a fragment of code with the classifier `lines`